 I have written a series of articles to raise awareness of World Narcissistic Abuse Awareness Day.
 The focus of this article is ‘gaslighting’, ‘triangulation’ & cheating, which are prevalent in relationships where there is narcissistic abuse.

 Narcissists love having a harem of women in their lives.
 They simply love attention.
 In a narcissistic abusive relationship, narcissists will often attempt to ‘triangulate’ you with another woman.
-Not at one point, will you feel safe and secure in this relationship.
+Not at one point will you feel safe and secure in this relationship.
 Despite all of their ‘love-bombing.’
 Narcissistic triangulation is one of the most manipulative and insidious ways of making you compete for their attention.
 If you are not ‘good enough’, then they have someone else who wants them.
 Narcissists love playing these mind games so that they feel in control and superior.
-What happens is that despite the fact you are being treated poorly, you will often work even harder to compete for their affections which is exactly what the narcissist wants.
+What happens is that despite the fact you are being treated poorly, you will often work even harder to compete for their affection which is exactly what the narcissist wants.

 The term ‘gaslighting’ originates from the 1940s film thriller Gaslight.
 A woman, Paula (Ingrid Bergman), marries Gregory (Charles Boyer) and slowly, over time, he begins to convince her that she is going mad.
 Gregory tells her that she is forgetful, she is seeing things, yet the gas lights in the house are being dimmed on purpose to cruelly make her think she is losing her mind.
 Narcissists are very deceptive, and their mission is to manipulate you into not trusting your version of reality.
 The goal is to make you doubt yourself so that you become dependent on them.